sinkaszab/fieldv8n/README.md

 ### Validator

-A validator contains the domain logic for a property of the to be validated value.
+A validator contains the domain logic for validating a property of the input value.
+A validator shall not validate the complete input value, just the minimum amount of it that you can give a name.
+Or reversed, we could use Uncle Bob's "extract till you drop" philosophy to create a validator that only has one task.

 You create a validator by passing a config object to `fieldv8n.validator`.

 - A validator needs a name, called `identifier`.
 An identifier must be all caps,